rainforestapp/rainforest-cli/README.md

 - `--bg` - creates a run in the background and rainforest-cli exits immediately after.
 Do not use if you want rainforest-cli to track your run and exit with an error code upon run failure (ie: using Rainforest in your CI environment).
 - `--crowd [default|automation|automation_and_crowd|on_premise_crowd]` - select automation or your crowd of testers (for clients with on premise testers).
 For more information, contact us at help@rainforestqa.com.
 - `--wait RUN_ID` - wait for an existing run to finish instead of starting a new one, and exit with a non-0 code if the run fails. rainforest-cli will exit immediately if the run is already complete.
-- `--fail-fast` - fail the build as soon as the first failed result comes in.
-If you don't pass this it will wait until 100% of the run is done.
-Has no effect with `--bg`.
+- `--fail-fast` - return an error as soon as the first failed result comes in (the run always proceeds until completion, but the CLI will return an error code early).
+If you don't use it, it will wait until 100% of the run is done.
+Has no effect with `--bg` and cannot be used together with `--max-reruns`.
 - `--custom-url` - use a custom url for this run to use an ad-hoc QA environment on all tests.
 You will need to specify a `site_id` too for this to work.
 Note that we will be creating a new environment for your account for this particular run.
 - `--git-trigger` - only trigger a run when the last commit (for a git repo in the current working directory) has contains `@rainforest` and a list of one or more tags.
 E.g. "Fix checkout process. @rainforest #checkout" would trigger a run for everything tagged `checkout`.
 This over-rides `--tag` and any tests specified.
 If no `@rainforest` is detected it will exit 0.
 - `--description "CI automatic run"` - add an arbitrary description for the run.